Get our free event content repurposing checklist to maximize the impact of your events. Download now.

 How long does content marketing for events take you?
 And how much of your marketing budget do you spend?
-If you’re like most other enterprise event marketers, probably a long time and a ton of money.
+If you’re like most other enterprise event marketers, it probably takes a long time and money.
 There’s so much to do and pay for – planning, researching, developing, designing, producing, and launching.

-But there’s a way to significantly reduce the amount of time and money you spend producing event content.
-It’s called event content repurposing.
+But repurposing your event content is a way to significantly reduce the amount of time and money you spend producing event content.

 Think of your event as a product.
 You don’t just promote your product once and then sit back and watch the magic happen.
 You create emails, blog posts, social media posts, videos, visuals, and podcasts about it.
 And you communicate it on many different channels.